The Start

 2. Find your point so you can steer a straight course to that point

-• Call “touch number one” and “touch number two” to keep your point and the keep the boat as far from the starting keg as possible
+• Call “touch number one” and “touch number two” to keep your point and the keep the boat as far in front of the starting keg as possible

-3. Hold the rudder ropes tightly around your waist or hips with your free hand so the rudder stays straight while you are waiting to start and during the first couple of strokes
+3. Hold the rudder ropes tightly around your waist or hips with your free hand to keep the rudder straight while you are waiting to start

-4. Help rowers with the following when they are at the starting keg waiting for the race to start:
+4. Rowers should do the following when they are at the starting keg waiting for the race to start:

 • sit in a neutral, relaxed but alert position, eyes and head in the boat

-• only #1 and 2 seats need to take a few “touch-up” strokes
+• #1 and 2 rowers need to be ready to take “touch-up” strokes

-• when the starter begins the starting count, get in the catch position with the blade fully covered.
-Stay relaxed
+• when the starter begins the starting sequence, get in the catch position with the blade fully covered; stay relaxed

 The racing start – stroke breakdown